Hariharan119/SoilClassification_annam/README.md

 # 🌱 SoilClassification_annam

-**Soil classification using SEResNeXt50 with cross-validation, ensembling, and advanced augmentations for the ANNAM.AI Hackathon.**
+**Soil classification with cross-validation, ensembling, and advanced augmentations for the ANNAM.AI Hackathon.**
 This repository presents a robust soil classification pipeline developed using PyTorch and `torchvision`.
 All functionalities are implemented within a single notebook, adhering to the hackathon submission requirements.